matestack/matestack-ui-core/docs/getting-started/quick-start.md

 ```

 * [x] Remove the username input from the post form
-* [x] Remove the toggle components from the post index page; we will add them to the app in a bit enabling the new profile page to trigger them as well!
+* [x] Remove the toggle components from the post index page; we will add them to the app in a moment, enabling the new profile page to trigger them as well!
+* [ ]

 `app/matestack/twitter_clone/posts/index.rb`